chen-bowen/Data_Science_Portfolio/Project 2 - Image Classifier Application/Application/README.md

 #### **checkpoints** - saves different model checkpoints

-Directory where the trained model will be saved to
+Directory where the trained model will be saved to.
+The pretrained weights could not be uploaded due to file size limits